davekilian/primer/basic/mem.md

 By happy accident, it also turns out that memory is the solution to a problem we didn't even realize we had yet!
 We know a program is a list of instructions, but where is the computer storing this list of instructions?
 Now that we have memory, there's a clear, obvious answer: store the program in memory!
 The computer will store the address of the next instruction in a register, and read the corresponding instructions from memory one at a time.

+One last, important thing to know about memory: when we turn off the computer, it gets wiped!
+In computing, we say data storage is 'ephemeral' if the data goes away when you shut off the computer, or 'persistent' if the data is retained.
+Memory is ephemeral, and making it ephemeral lets us make memory significantly cheaper, faster and more durable than it could be were it persistent.
+We're okay with memory being ephemeral, because we only use it store temporary data: the program we're about to execute, temporary data programs are currently working on, and the like.

 In conclusion,

 * Memory is an **array of numbers**
 * Each number is identified by a **memory address**
 * Memory stores **intermediate values** as well as **programs** themselves
+* Memory is **ephemeral** &mdash; turning off the computer wipes all memory